Bind/proving-server/README.md

 **This project aims to be the go-to solution for quickly spinning up compute resources for generating snark proofs for zk applications.**

 Inspired by https://zkga.me proof generation requirements, we imagine a world where there are many zk apps requiring bespoke proofs to be computed.
-Consumer devices will continue to become more powerful and proof generation less resource intensive, which will hopefully quickly make this project obselete.
+Consumer devices will continue to become more powerful and proof generation less resource intensive, which should make this project obselete.
 In the meantime, some proofs might have too many constraints to run on the current generation of devices, or power-users of these apps might want to move zk-proof computation on to dedicated hardware.
+We hope to bridge that temporary divide and help zk-app developers and users push beyond the current client limitations.

+## The basics

 The service exposes three endpoints: